 Review article: Revisiting global welfare regime classifications

+Antonios Roumpakis

+Department of Social Policy and Social Work, University of York.

+Email: antonios.roumpakis@york.ac.uk

 This review article revisits the influential work of Gough (2004a;2004b) on global welfare regimes 15 years later.
-His seminal work offered a first attempt to categorise welfare regimes in development context in Asia, Africa and Latin America.
-The article attempts to explore how far this literature has managed to pave a bridge between comparative social policy and development studies and explores the key contributions it offered in explaining welfare regime classification in the Global South.
-The review article then reviews selected publications that have incorporated or applied Gough’s approach and in particular reviews how far scholars developed, complemented and questioned Gough’s approach.
+The article attempts to explore how far this literature has managed to pave a bridge between comparative social policy and development studies and explores the key contributions it offered in explaining welfare regime classification in Asia, Africa and Latin America.
+The article then reviews selected publications that have incorporated or applied Gough’s approach and in particular reviews how far scholars developed, complemented and questioned Gough’s approach.
 The review focus on the causal properties for capturing the diversity of welfare regime classifications, empirical data, methodologies applied to classify welfare regimes, cases selected, groupings identified and finally how transitions to different welfare regime memberships are explained.
 In the conclusion, the article discusses findings and implications for global welfare regime classification debates.

+Keywords: global welfare regime, Gough, Asia, Africa, Latin America

 Introduction